Pooyan Doozandeh, PhD

 A Simulator Used to Train Truck Driving

-2018 – 2022: Here, first I tried to understand the effect of the realism of training materials (or simulation fidelity) on the effectiveness of training (or transfer).
+2018 – 2022: In a collaboration with Charles River Analytics Inc. I investigated the effect of the realism of training materials (or simulation fidelity) on the effectiveness of training (or transfer).
 I conducted a series of studies, including a literature review and a meta-analysis, to determine the relationship between fidelity and transfer [7, 8, 10].
 Then, I proposed a method that systematizes the use of experts' performance in designing training simulators.
-The method uses the videorecording of experts at work (ethnography) to model their performance, and the model can directly guide the design of training simulators [9].
+The method uses the videorecording of experts at work to model their performance, and the model can directly guide the design of training simulators [9].
 Although the focus of these projects was the domain of troubleshooting electro-mechanical systems, other domains such as medical education, aviation, and transportation were also reviewed.
-The modality of training devices ranged from simple drawings on a paper to virtual reality systems and sophisticated flight simulators.
-The results of this research provided designers and developers with a set of easy-to-use guidelines in designing training simulators for troubleshooting tasks.

 Sometimes, I enjoy addressing fundamental issues in my studies.
 For example, being convinced of the soundness of my research requires knowing about the history and foundational issues of psychology and its methods.
 In this respect, me and my colleague wrote a philosophically-oriented article that discusses the reason for our aversion to cognitivism and our defense of behaviorism [12].